Ryan4253/RaidZeroLib/README.md

 - Very clean code, even idiots like Andre can read it /s

 **To Do**
-- Make stuff work (cuz like nothing has been tested)
+- Make stuff wor
 - Yilan refs can't ref, watch esun big daddy spank them hard
-- Custom 32D motion profile
+- Custom 32D [redacted]
 - OPPA GANGNAM STYLE
 - autism
 - Bro chill no one cares about this private repo